simbo1905/simple-record-store/readme.md

     public static ByteSequence of(byte[] bytes)
 ```

-An example of where you need to use `copyOf` would be where you are taking the bytes from a "direct" ByteBuffer as the
+An example of where you need to use `copyOf` would be where you are taking the bytes from a "direct" ByteBuffer where the
-array data will be overwritten.
+array will be recycled.
 Examples of where you can safely use `of` to wrap the array would be where you asked a
 String to encode itself as a byte array using `getBytes`.
+Another example is wherre you run a customer serializer to
+generate the byte array where you don't leak a reference to the array so it won't be mutated.

-A problem with using `getBytes` on a string is that the
+A problem with using `getBytes` on a string as a key is that the platform string encoding might change if you move the
-platform string encoding might change if you move the file around.
-To avoid that there are a pair of methodes that turn
+file around.
+To avoid that there are a pair of methods that turn a string into an UTF8 encoded ByteSequence which is a
-a string into an UTF8 encoded ByteSequence which is a compact form that can store any string:
+compact form that can store any string:

 ```java
     /**